Gremglee/solid_stool/README.md

 **S**ynchronized **T**ask **O**rganization for **O**perational **L**eadership

+Solid STOOL is a Ruby on Rails gem designed to keep your administrative tasks flowing smoothly.
+It provides a robust system for creating, assigning, and managing tasks for admins of your Rails application.

+## Acknowledgments

+Solid STOOL is inspired by the excellent [Solid Queue](https://github.com/basecamp/solid_queue) and [Solid Cache](https://github.com/rails/solid_cache) gems.
+We aim to provide a similarly robust and efficient solution for admin task management in Rails applications.

+Remember, with Solid STOOL, your admin team will always maintain a healthy flow of tasks, ensuring nothing gets stuck in the pipeline!

 [![Gem Version](https://badge.fury.io/rb/solid_stool.svg)](https://badge.fury.io/rb/solid_stool)
 [![Build Status](https://travis-ci.org/gremglee/solid_stool.svg?branch=main)](https://travis-ci.org/gremglee/solid_stool)

-Solid STOOL is a Ruby on Rails gem designed to keep your administrative tasks flowing smoothly.
-It provides a robust system for creating, assigning, and managing tasks for admins of your Rails application.

 ## Features